 On March 23, 2004, the Company sold, in a private placement to Altana Chemie AG ("Altana"), 1,256,281 shares of common stock at \$7.96 per share and received gross proceeds of \$10.0 million.
-In accordance with the terms of such private placement, on February 5, 2007, the Company filed a registration statement for such 1,256,281.
-Such registration statement has not yet been declared effective by the SEC.
-While the Company has obligations to Altana with respect to the effectiveness of this registration statement.
-Altana would not have the ability to settle such shares in cash if such registration statement is not declared effective and, accordingly, the Company has treated the shares purchased by Altana as permanent equity on its balance sheet (i.e., as additional paid-in capital).
+In accordance with the terms of such private placement, on February 5, 2007, the Company filed a registration statement for such 1,256,281, which was declared effective by the SEC on May 18, 2007.
 On September 8, 2003, the Company secured equity funding through a private placement offering with Grace Brothers, Ltd., its largest investor.
 The Company issued 453,001 shares of additional common stock at \$4.415 per share and received gross proceeds of \$2.0 million.
 Grace Brothers, Ltd. also had the right to purchase an additional 453,001 shares for an additional \$2.0 million pursuant to the terms of a warrant issued in such private placement.
 In accordance with the terms of such private placement, on June 7, 2004, the Company filed a registration statement for such 453,001 shares and the additional 453,001 shares issuable upon exercise of the warrant which registration statement was declared effective on August 13, 2004.
 On September 2, 2004, Grace Brothers, Ltd. exercised its warrant rights to acquire 453,001 newly issued shares of common stock and the Company received \$2.0 million in gross proceeds.
 On May 29, 2002, the Company secured equity funding through a private placement offering.
 The Company issued 1.37 million shares of additional common stock at \$5.00 per share and received gross proceeds of \$6.85 million.
 Net proceeds were approximately \$6.2 million after commissions, legal, accounting and other costs.
 The Company used the remaining proceeds from the foregoing offerings to fund expected growth in new markets as well as to provide for expanded working capital needs expected to arise as sales volume grows and pay existing debts.

 The Company's supply agreement with its largest customer contains several financial covenants which could potentially impact the Company's liquidity.
 The most restrictive financial covenants under this agreement require the Company to maintain a minimum of \$2.0 million in cash, cash equivalents and investments and that the Company not have the acceleration of any debt maturity having a principal amount of more than \$10,000,000, in order to avoid triggering a transfer of technology and equipment to the Company's largest customer.
-The Company had approximately \$8.6 million in cash, cash equivalents and investments and debt net of unamortized debt discount of less than \$1.5 million on December 31, 2006.
+The Company had approximately \$16.7 million in cash, cash equivalents and investments and debt net of unamortized debt discount of less than \$1.6 million on December 31, 2007.
 This supply agreement and its covenants are more fully described in Note 15 to the Company's Financial Statements.
 See "Risk Factors-We may need to raise additional capital in the future".